danieldelcore/trousers/README.md

 Now that's more like it!
 This can be extended and scales to many variations and states.
 But there's still a problem, this syntax has to be memorised and there's nothing stopping you from falling back into the previous example.
 This is where an API can protect us and scale that knowledge across your codebase.
 This is where Trousers can help 🎉...

+## Features ✨

-### Enter Hooks
+### Hooks-first API

-[Hooks are a hot new feature in React](https://reactjs.org/docs/hooks-intro.html), which allows Trousers to access context and state while abstracting the messy details away from the consumer.
+[Hooks are a (relatively) hot new feature in React](https://reactjs.org/docs/hooks-intro.html), which allows Trousers to access context and state while abstracting the messy details away from the consumer.
 Our `useStyles` hook accepts a name, some props and an instance of `styleCollector()`.
 It will then evaluate everything for you and return a human-readable class name, which you can then apply to your desired element.
 For example, here we define a style for the button and inner span and apply the resulting classes to their respective elements.